The moduli space of Fano manifolds with K\"ahler-Ricci solitons: Introduction

-Let $\mathcal{KR}_{GH} (n)$ be the set of biholomorphism classes of $n$-dimensional Fano manifolds admitting K\"ahler-Ricci solitons.
-We can endow $\mathcal{KR}_{GH} (n)$ with a natural topology induced by the `$J$-enhanced' Gromov-Hausdorff convergence (\cite{PSS}).
-In particular, the set $\mathcal{K}_{0,GH} (n)$ of biholomorphism classes of $n$-dimensional Fano manifolds admitting K\"ahler-Einstein metrics forms a clopen subset of $\mathcal{KR}_{GH} (n)$.
-Our main theorem is the following. \begin{mainthm}[Theorem \ref{main theorem} + Proposition \ref{GH}] The Hausdorff topological space $\mathcal{KR}_{GH} (n)$ admits a natural complex space structure which is uniquely characterized by the following universal property of a natural morphism $\K (n) \to \mathcal{KR}_{GH} (n)$: any morphism $\K (n) \to X$ to any complex space $X$ holomorphically and uniquely factors through $\mathcal{KR}_{GH} (n)$. \end{mainthm}
+Let $\mathcal{KR}_{GH} (n)$ be the set of biholomorphism classes of $n$-dimensional Fano manifolds admitting K\"ahler--Ricci solitons.
+We can endow $\mathcal{KR}_{GH} (n)$ with a natural topology induced by the `complexified' Gromov--Hausdorff convergence (cf. \cite{PSS}).
+Note that the set $\mathcal{K}_{0,GH} (n)$ of biholomorphism classes of $n$-dimensional Fano manifolds admitting K\"ahler--Einstein metrics forms a clopen subset of $\mathcal{KR}_{GH} (n)$.
+Our main theorem is the following. \begin{mainthm}[Theorem \ref{main theorem} + Proposition \ref{GH}] The Hausdorff topological space $\mathcal{KR}_{GH} (n)$ admits a natural complex analytic structure which is uniquely characterized by the following universal property of a natural morphism $\K (n) \to \mathcal{KR}_{GH} (n)$ from the moduli stack: any morphism $\K (n) \to X$ to any complex space $X$ holomorphically and uniquely factors through $\mathcal{KR}_{GH} (n)$. \end{mainthm}

-The K\"ahler-Ricci soliton counterpart of the K\"ahler-Einstein theory developed in \cite{Tian1} and \cite{CDS, T} has been proved by \cite{BW} and \cite{DatSze}.
-In contrast to the current known construction (\cite{Oda1, Oda2, LWX1}) of the moduli space of Fano manifolds with K\"ahler-Einstein metrics, our method of construction actually does not depend on the result in \cite{DatSze}, where they proved the modified K-polystable Fano manifolds admit K\"ahler-Ricci solitons.
-But as some of the readers might prefer algebraic geometric formulation, we formulate things in terms of the modified K-stability, which can be translated into the existence of K\"ahler-Ricci solitons via \cite{DatSze}.
+In contrast to the current known construction (\cite{Oda1, Oda2, LWX1}) of the moduli space of Fano manifolds with K\"ahler--Einstein metrics, our method for construction actually does not depend on the result in \cite{DatSze}, where they proved modified K-polystable Fano manifolds admit K\"ahler--Ricci solitons.
+Although, as some of the readers might prefer algebro-geometric formulation, we formulate things in terms of modified K-stability, which can be translated into the existence of K\"ahler--Ricci solitons via \cite{DatSze}.

 Our main tool for the construction of complex analytic charts on $\mathcal{KR}_{GH} (n)$ is the following moment map. \begin{mainprop}[Proposition \ref{moment} + Proposition \ref{soliton}] Let $(M, \omega)$ be a $2n$-dimensional $C^\infty$-symplectic manifold underlying a Fano manifold with a Hamiltonian action of a closed real torus $T$.
 For any $\xi \in \mathfrak{t}$, there is a moment map